Managing Relocation Depression

 2. Make your home feel as comfortable as possible

 When you first move to a new home, you may still have everything packed up in boxes.
-Symptoms of depression can make it feel challenging to unpack your things and settle in.
+Symptoms of depression can make it seem challenging to unpack your things and settle in.
 However, clutter and mess can increase depression symptoms, according to one study.
 You may realize you feel more productive if you can unpack your boxes relatively quickly and make your home feel comfortable and familiar.

 These items might include: